-Blackboard supports four primary browsers for Learn releases.
+Blackboard supports five primary browsers for Learn releases.
 Links to the vendor sites for the browsers are included in this topic.

-Run the browser checker to see whether Blackboard Learn supports your browser and operating system.
+Run the browser checker to see whether Blackboard Learn supports your browser.

 A handful of features in Blackboard Learn require particular additional software to be installed.
 Without these, the features themselves do not function.
-For this service pack of Learn, the following features have plugin requirements:
+For this release of Learn, the following features have plugin requirements:

 - Multiple file uploads in Course Files and Content Collection requires the Java Runtime Environment (JRE) from Oracle enabled as a browser plugin.
 The single file upload tool does not have this requirement.
 The upload applet is signed by Blackboard and includes a timestamping authority that allows the applet to run even after the certificate has expired.

-- The Meeting Room and Blackboard Collaborate synchronous communication features, available via Building Block, require the JRE for access to the rooms, but do not require the browser plugin.
-Blackboard also has additional information about how Blackboard Collaborate uses Java in the Blackboard Collaborate Support Portal.
+- The Meeting Room and Blackboard Collaborate synchronous communication features, available via Building Block, require download and installation of the Blackboard Collaborate Launcher application but do not require the Java JRE browser plugin.

-JRE version 7 is the recommended version for features that depend on it.
+JRE versions 7 and 8 are the recommended versions for features that depend on it.
 JRE version 6 may work, but could result in unexpected behavior.
 Oracle has acknowledged some security issues with JRE version 6.

 Blackboard Learn does not require any other browser plugins.
-To learn more about browser plugins, assistive technology, and other supporting software, see the Browser Support Policy topic.
+To learn more about browser plugins, assistive technology, and other supporting software, see the Browser Support Policy topic in this section.

-- Windows auto-download .cab files for JRE on Oracle's site - scroll down to links for version 7.
+- Windows auto-download .cab files for JRE - scroll down to links for version 7

-- More information about the Blackboard applet timestamping authority on GeoTrust's site.
+- More on the Blackboard applet timestamping authority